-Please make sure to follow my FB-page by clicking here, my instagram by clicking here and my twitter-page by clicking here.
+Finally, big thanks to Pär for the great opportunity to review this whisky before its release!
+For kind of weekly updates please make sure to follow my FB-page by clicking here, my instagram by clicking here, and my twitter-page by clicking here.
 Copyright © and All Rights Reserved on all tasting notes and text by SamuelWhisky and pictures and videos likewise belong to SamuelWhisky, unless stated.
 If you would like to use any such material that belongs to SamuelWhisky or associated with SamuelWhisky, please ask by sending me an email to samuelkarlssonorebro [at] gmail [dot] com and by stating the source.

 |Pic belongs to/borrowed from Smögen Distillery|